Maduro alleges 2 opposition leaders linked to drone attack

 The president also named opposition lawmaker Juan Requesens, who was seen in a video widely circulating on social media being arrested by Venezuela's political police force.

-Critics of Maduro's socialist government had said immediately after the attack that they feared the unpopular leader would use the incident as an excuse to round up opposition politicians as he seeks to dampen spreading discontent over Venezuela's devastating economic collapse.
+Critics of Maduro's socialist government said immediately after the apparent attack that they feared the unpopular leader would use the incident as an excuse to round up opponents as he seeks to dampen spreading discontent over Venezuela's devastating economic collapse.

 Prosecutors have arrested six people who face charges of treason, attempted murder and terrorism.